ipb-halle/MetFrag/projects/metfragcl/index.md

 <h4>Spectral Library Match Scores</h4>
 MetFrag has two kinds of scores to take spectral library matches into account, using local files created from MassBank of North America (MoNA) download files.
-The DOI <a href="https://doi.org/10.1021/es5002105">10.5281/zenodo.13951786</a> redirects to the latest LC-MS mb file.
-The conversion script used to create these mb files is available <a href="https://github.com/sneumann/weizfrag/blob/main/convert-mona.R">here</a>.
+DOI:<a href="https://doi.org/10.5281/zenodo.13951786">10.5281/zenodo.13951786</a> redirects to the latest LC-MS mb file for download, while the conversion script used to create these mb files is available <a href="https://github.com/sneumann/weizfrag/blob/main/convert-mona.R">here</a>.
+Note that this is a slightly non-standard format due to the fingerprint required for MetFusion.

 It is possible to use zero, one or both spectral library terms by including these options in the MetFragScoreTypes (shown here in combination with the FragmenterScore):

 <div class="code">
   <table>